brittanieboyko/employee-tracker/README.md

 * Update employee roles

 ## Installation
+* Navigate to line 9 of app.js and add your root password
 * Navigate to the project's root directory and run `npm install`
 * The application is invoked with the command `node app.js`